-Other books by this author that I've reviewed include Mission of Honor, Insurrection, Worlds of Honor, Empire from the Ashes, Changer of Worlds, Torch of Freedom, Hell’s Gate, Hell Hath No Fury, In Fire Forged, In Fury Born, Off Armageddon Reef, Cobra Guardian, By Schism Rent Asunder, Cobra Gamble, Mission of Honor, By Heresies Distressed, A Rising Thunder, A Mighty Fortress, How Firm a Foundation, Judgment at Proteus, Fire Season, Midst Toil and Tribulation, Shadow of Freedom, House of Steel, Cobra Slave, Worlds of Weber: Ms. Midshipwoman Harrington and Other Stories, Beginnings, Like a Mighty Army, Cauldron of Ghosts, Treecat Wars, Hell's Foundations Quiver, At the Sign of Triumph, Cobra Outlaw.
+Other books by this author include Mission of Honor, Insurrection, Worlds of Honor, Empire from the Ashes, Changer of Worlds, Torch of Freedom, Hell’s Gate, Hell Hath No Fury, In Fire Forged, In Fury Born, Off Armageddon Reef, By Schism Rent Asunder, Mission of Honor, By Heresies Distressed, A Rising Thunder, A Mighty Fortress, How Firm a Foundation, Fire Season, Midst Toil and Tribulation, Shadow of Freedom, House of Steel, Worlds of Weber: Ms. Midshipwoman Harrington and Other Stories, Beginnings, Like a Mighty Army, Cauldron of Ghosts, Treecat Wars, Hell's Foundations Quiver, At the Sign of Triumph, Cobra Guardian, Cobra Gamble, Judgment at Proteus, Cobra Slave, Cobra Outlaw

 First in the Manticore Ascendant series in the overall Honorverse and revolving around a poor, isolated Manticore.
 It’s the year of 1529 PD and well before Honor’s time period.